Generalising rate heterogeneity across sites in statistical phylogenetics: Discussion

 We utilised our model and inferential procedures in two biological applications concerning the tree of life.
 In the first, we compared inferences under a stationary, reversible TN93 model, with those obtained under the LASH and QuASH extensions.
 In the second, to make computational inference manageable, we considered a smaller data set and compared inferences under a non-stationary HB model to those obtained under the LASH and QuASH variants.
 In both applications we found that the simpler site-homogeneous models supported the three domains hypothesis, with the Archaea, Bacteria and eukaryotes appearing as monophyletic groups.
 Conversely the more flexible LASH and QuASH models supported the eocyte hypothesis, with eukaryotes emerging from within a paraphyletic Archaea.
-The non-stationary models consistently supported a root within the Bacteria.
-The marked differences between inferences obtained under the site-homogeneous and LASH models are congruent with other results reported in the literature \citep[][]{Yan96}.
-However, neither analysis suggested that the quadratic transformation added much value once a linear transformation was in place.
+The non-stationary models consistently placed the universal root within the Bacteria.
+The marked differences between inferences obtained under the site-homogeneous and LASH models are similar to other results reported in the literature \citep[][]{Yan96}.
+Both analyses suggested that only a small gain was achieved through the quadratic transformation once a linear mapping was in place.
 We have drawn similar conclusions from applications to several other data sets not reported here.